manuel-uberti/filmsinwords/about.md

 ## Me

 Hi, I’m Manuel!
-Thanks for stopping by!
+Thank you for stopping by!

 This blog is a place where I can collect all my thoughts on cinema and cinephilia.
 I’ve always enjoyed writing, and writing about films in particular.
-I tend to add comment on [Letterboxd](https://letterboxd.com/muberti/) for all the films I watch, but this blog helps me elaborate on specific topics and opinions.
+I tend to add comments on [Letterboxd](https://letterboxd.com/muberti/) for all the films I watch, but this blog helps me elaborate on specific topics and opinions.
 It’s also a fun exercise for me, since I love writing in English but English is not my first language.